Department of Health and Human Performance

 PH 3315.
 Statistics in Public Health.

-This course emphasizes analysis and interpretation of health-related data.
-Descriptive and inferential statistics (including measures of central tendency and variability, estimation, ANOVA, and regression) will be used to understand factors associated with current health-related issues.
-(WI) Prerequisites: MATH 1312 or MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471 with a grade of "C" or better.
+This course emphasizes the analysis and interpretation of health-related data in public health contexts.
+Students examine descriptive and inferential statistical techniques, including measures of central tendency and variability, estimation, ANOVA, and regression, to better understand factors associated with contemporary health issues.
+Emphasis is placed on interpreting statistical results, selecting appropriate analytic approaches, and applying statistical reasoning to real-world data.
+Through applied coursework, students develop foundational skills in data interpretation, critical evaluation of findings, and evidence-based reasoning that support informed decision-making in public health practice and research.
+Prerequisites: MATH 1312 or MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471 with a grade of "C" or better.

 Grade Mode: Standard Letter